lmc-eu/spirit-design-system/docs/migrations/web/MIGRATION-v3.md

 ### Field Group: Alignment

 Field Group component children are not aligned to `start` except when the `FieldGroup--fluid` modifier is used.

+### Flex: Change in Spacing Property

+The original property `--flex-spacing` has been replaced to allow separate control over spacing on the x and y axes.
+You can now use the properties `--flex-spacing-x` and `--flex-spacing-y` to apply spacing only on the x-axis or y-axis, respectively.

+Similarly, when applying responsive spacing for a specific breakpoint, the previous property `--flex-spacing-{breakpoint}` has been replaced.
+You should now use `--flex-spacing-x-{breakpoint}` for horizontal spacing or `--flex-spacing-y-{breakpoint}` for vertical spacing from that specific breakpoint upwards.

+#### Migration Guide

+To separate spacing on the x and y axes, please manually replace the original `--flex-spacing` property with `--flex-spacing-x` and/or `--flex-spacing-y`, depending on the axis you want to apply the spacing to.

+- `<div class="Flex …" style="--flex-spacing: var(--spirit-space-1200)">` → `<div class="Flex …" style="--flex-spacing-x: var(--spirit-space-1200)">`

+- For breakpoint-specific spacing, replace `--flex-spacing-{breakpoint}` with `--flex-spacing-x-{breakpoint}` and/or `--flex-spacing-y-{breakpoint}`.

+- `<div class="Flex …" style="--flex-spacing-tablet: var(--spirit-space-1000)">` → `<div class="Flex …" style="--flex-spacing-x-tablet: var(--spirit-space-1000); --flex-spacing-y-tablet: var(--spirit-space-1000);">`

 ### Header: The `inverted` Variant Removed